 Braavos has a seafaring trade culture.
 Braavosi ships paint their hulls purple and their merchant ships sail to many distant lands and bring their trade and wealth back home.
 One hears of purple sails as far away as Asshai and the islands of the Jade Sea.

 The city is also renowned worldwide for its courtesans.
 Every courtesan has her own barge and servants to work them.
 The beauty of famed courtesans has inspired many a song.
 They are showered with gifts from goldsmiths and craftsmen beg for their custom.
 Nobility and rich merchants pay the courtesans large amounts of money to appear alongside them at events, and bravos are known to kill each other in their names.

 Braavosi culture has created a unique form of sword fighting, called Water Dancing.
 The style is a refined form of fencing in which the practitioner stands sideways and wields a slender blade.
 Pugnacious bravos fill the city, frequently dueling to display their skill.

 Bravos dress in flambouyant colors, contrary to wealthy Braavosi, who "dressed in charcoal grey and purple, blues that were almost black and blacks as dark as a moonless night".
-Officials of Braavos, called keyholders and justiciars, wear drab coats of brown and grey.
+Officials of Braavos, such as the keyholders of the Iron Bank and justiciars, wear drab coats of brown and grey.

 There are several mummers' playhouses in Braavos, such as the Gate, the the Blue Lantern, the Dome and the Ship.
 Unlike the rest of the Free Cities, or Westeros, mummers can mock and ridicule authorities such as the Sealord openly during their plays without fear of reprisals, even if the Sealord himself is attending the play.